Fredrick0K/Volt/content/Java/Hibernate.md

+> [!CAUTION] Before Starting with this process, ENSURE that anything was constructed by **Build Path**, check **Referenced libraries** and ENSURE that its empty or doesn't exist.
+Then you can proceed.

+> [!CAUTION] Check it twice, a single library added to the **Build Path** could brake you Hibernate Configuration.
+---

 So, we got Hibernate installed in the eclipse IDE.
 In the following order, the classes need to be created:
 - [[#First class]] is the ***Hibernate Config File***